 - 259. Minute books of Presbyteries shall be submitted to the General Assembly for annual examination. - 260.
-Each Presbytery shall report annually to the General Assembly - - (a) the name of its Moderator; - (b) the names of ministers or missionaries who, since its last annual report, have died, retired from active duty, resigned their charges, or have been installed, inducted, ordained or licensed by Presbytery, with the respective dates; - (c) the names of ministers without charge or licentiates under the care of the Presbytery, or who have been furnished with credentials, with the respective dates; - (d) the names of ministers or missionaries who, since its last annual report, have resigned the office of the ministry, or have been suspended or deposed, or have been declared to be no longer ministers of the Church; and of licentiates from whom licence has been withdrawn;
+Each Presbytery shall report annually to the General Assembly - - (a) the name of its Moderator; - (b) the names of ministers who, since its last annual report, have died, been designated Minister Emeritus (Released), retired from active duty, resigned their charges, or have been installed, inducted, ordained or licensed by Presbytery, with the respective dates; - (c) the names of ministers without charge or licentiates under the care of the Presbytery, or who have been furnished with credentials, with the respective dates; - (d) the names of ministers who, since its last annual report, have resigned the office of the ministry, or have been suspended or deposed, or have been declared to be no longer ministers of the Church; and of licentiates who have ceased serving an assistantship under Par 219A, or from whom licence has been withdrawn: - (e) the names of candidates for the ministry placed under its care together with the name of any student whose candidature has been terminated during the year; - (f) the names of congregations which have been constituted by order of the General Assembly; and the names of congregations which have been ported, linked, amalgamated or dissolved;

-- (e) the names of candidates for the ministry placed under its care together with the name of any student whose candidature has been terminated during the year; - (f) the names of congregations which have been constituted by order of the General Assembly; and the names of congregations which have been ported, linked, amalgamated or dissolved; - (g) the names of congregations which have been visited during the year; - (h) the names of congregations which have given no replies, or replies which were defective, to the annual Statistical Sheet; and the names of congregations which have not sent to the Church's Financial Secretary the amounts in full of each Assembly assessment or which have not contributed either to the Assembly's United Appeal or to each mission or committee listed therein; - (i) that the financial reports of the congregations have been, or are being, printed in pamphlet form; - (j) the numbers voting for and against any overture sent down by the Assembly for its judgment; and - (k) any other matter upon which the General Assembly directs it to report.
+- (g) the names of congregations which have been consulted or visited during the year; - (h) the names of congregations which have given no replies, or replies which were defective, to the annual Statistical Sheet; and the names of congregations which have not sent to the Church's Financial Secretary the amounts in full of each Assembly assessment or which have not contributed either to the Assembly's United Appeal or to each mission or committee listed therein; - (i) that the financial reports of the congregations have been, or are being, printed in pamphlet form; - (j) the numbers voting for and against any overture sent down by the Assembly for its judgment; and - (k) any other matter upon which the General Assembly directs it to report.